Mai Chau Vietnam, travel diary

 Let yourself be guided by a gourmet itinerary rich in flavours.
 With ingredients offered by this hilly land, you can taste the famous Com Lam of Mai Chau, its exceptional pork and many others.

 Start with the most famous delicacies of Mai Chau, Com Lam or sticky rice cooked in a bamboo tube.
-Simple but delicate, a scent of rice served with sesame or grilled pork should fill all gourmets.
+Simple but delicate, a scent of rice served with sesame or grilled pork should whet the appetites of all who catch it’s enchanting scent.

-Muong pork, also known as a pig to be carried under the arms or dwarf pork, Muong pork is characterized by a long body and small ears that are raised in a wild environment.
-Its slightly greasy meat is prized for a perfect taste that can not be lacking in all the alluring dishes of the Northwest regions.
+Muong pork, also known as a pig held under your arm or dwarf pork, Muong pork is characterized by a long body and small ears that are raised in a wild environment.
+Its slightly greasy meat is prized for a perfect taste that cannot be lacking in all the alluring dishes of the Northwest regions.

 Young bitter bamboo is another popular dish of Mai Chau that you can try in almost all meals of its ethnicities.
 Usually, they are put in a bottle of vinegar or dried in the sun to enhance the following meals.